ECC-BFMC/Documentation/source/data/vehicletoeverything/Semaphores.rst

 =============  =============  =============  =============

-Car
----

-Each dynamic vehicle (moving car) broadcast messages with a frequency of 5 Hz, including the car position and it's id.
-The technical data of the stream (accuracy, delay) are the same as the ones taken from the localization system.

 To run
 ------

 The API is listening on 5007 port for UDP messages.
-You can run the src/data/CarsAndSemaphores/processCarsAndSemaphores.py script to intercept all the data and test it.
+You can run the src/data/Semaphores/processSemaphores.py script to intercept all the data and test it.

 The simulated script, which sends fake data, can be found on the Computer project, and you can run it on your computer in order to